partigabor/aromatica-old/content/_index.md

 +++
 archetype = "home"
-title = "Home"
+title = ""
 date = "2023-08-01T00:00:00+08:00"
 author = "Gabor Parti"
 bibFile = "static/files/bibliography.json"

 +++

+# Welcome to **Aromatica**!

-Welcome to **Aromatica**, a database containing historical, cultural, and linguistic information about spices, herbs, incense, and other aromatics, aiming to gather the whole spectrum of these unique materials.
+Aromatica is a database containing historical, cultural, and linguistic information about spices, herbs, incense, and other aromatics, aiming to gather the whole spectrum of these unique materials.

 >The website is currently under construction, come back in 2024.